-16.3.1 The Head of Law is authorised to institute, defend or participate in any legal proceedings in any case where such action is necessary to give effect to decisions of the Council or in any case where the Head of Law considers that such action is necessary to protect the Council's interests.
+16.3.1 The Chief Officer, Law & Governance is authorised to institute, defend or participate in any legal proceedings in any case where such action is necessary to give effect to decisions of the Council or in any case where the Head of Law considers that such action is necessary to protect the Council's interests.
 The Head of Law has delegated powers to authorise Officers to appear in Court on the Council's behalf.